CanopyTax/canopytax.github.io/README.md

 The blog is statically built with Hugo.
 First install Hugo https://gohugo.io/

 ### Running the blog
-Run the blog by executing `hugo server`
+Run the blog by executing `cd src && hugo server`

 ### Add an author
 If you are a new author to the blog, add a new `author.yml` file.
-You can copy one of the existing https://github.com/CanopyTax/canopy-tech-blog/blob/master/data/authors/bret.yml
+You can copy one of the existing https://github.com/CanopyTax/canopytax.github.io/blob/master/src/data/authors/bret.yml

 ### Add a post
-Add a new markdown file in https://github.com/CanopyTax/canopy-tech-blog/tree/master/content/post
+Add a new markdown file in https://github.com/CanopyTax/canopytax.github.io/blob/master/src/content/post/soa-in-the-browser.md

 Make sure the md file has at the top a header: